Daniel-KM/Omeka-S-module-Shibboleth/README.md

 Shibboleth (plugin for Omeka Classic)
 =====================================

+> __New versions of this module and support for Omeka S version 3.0 and above
+> are available on [GitLab], which seems to respect users and privacy better
+> than the previous repository.__

 [Shibboleth] is a plugin for [Omeka Classic] that allows to use [Shibboleth single sign-on services] to authenticate users.